ColinFay/colinfay.github.io/_posts/2020-07-13-clientsdb.md

 Have you ever been looking for a ready to use database while doing training?
-Search no more, this docker is an image with a client review database dropped inside a postgre, to be used for teaching.
+Search no more, this docker is an image with a client review database dropped inside a postgres, to be used for teaching.

 ## About the dataset